joaopizani/paucasedmatura-src/site/src/en/bsc/cs8.md

 pt: pt/bsc/cs8
 ---

-August, September, October, November... actually until the 10th December 2010 went my 8th semester studying Computer Science at the Federal University of Santa Catarina.
+August, September, October, November... until the 10th December 2010 went my 8th semester of Computer Science at the Federal University of Santa Catarina.
 It began with the kick-off of my graduation project.
-I will research and write my thesis in the field of Programmable Logic and Reconfigurable Computing, at LISHA/UFSC (under Prof. Antônio Augusto Medeiros Fröhlich, Ph.D).
+I will research and write my thesis in the field of Reconfigurable Computing, at LISHA/UFSC (under Prof. Antônio Augusto Medeiros Fröhlich, Ph.D).

 Besides the thrill of the graduation project, the only "hard" course I took was Artificial Intelligence.
-We turned in several practical project and also there was a vast theoretical content we needed to cover.
+We turned in several practical projects and there was also a vast theoretical content we needed to cover.
-Also, in this semester I realized a big dream of mine :) I took tennis classes (for free).
+Also, in this semester I realized a big dream of mine: I took tennis classes (for free) :).
 Finally!

 **Course listing (links to the files):**